Rajshri98/stackai_project/README.md

 The UI supports drag‑and‑drop uploads, progress indicators, and a chat view with citations.

+The UI includes light and dark mode support with a theme toggle button.

 Frontend communication:
 - The frontend communicates with FastAPI endpoints via fetch() calls, handling both upload and query responses asynchronously.
 - The layout is responsive and keyboard-accessible, ensuring usability across devices.